Frank Selvy: Coaching career

 After retiring from the NBA with multiple injuries, Selvy joined the Furman basketball staff as an assistant coach in 1964, under his former coach Lyles Alley.

 Selvy was hired to replace Alley as head coach at Furman beginning in the 1966–67 season.
 His Furman teams finished 9–15, 13–14, 9–17 and 13–13 in his four seasons.
 His brother, Charles Selvy, was a top player on his Furman teams.
 He was replaced as head coach by Joe Williams in 1970.
 Overall, Selvy led Furman to a 44–59 mark.

 Personal life

 Later, Selvy was employed for 25 years with the St. Joe Paper Company.
 In 2016, a biography of Selvy's life was published.
+He married Barbara A. Banks, Miss Arkansas of 1956 and winner of the talent division in that year's Ms. America Pageant, on April 15, 1959, in Conway, Arkansas.
+She had attended Louisiana State University with Bob Pettit, and Pettit introduced her to Selvy in 1958 while Pettit's Hawks were in New York playing against Selvy and the Knicks.
+Barbara Banks had been living in New York when she met Selvy, working as singer in television and theater, and as a model.

 Death

 Selvy died at his home in Simpsonville, South Carolina, on the morning of August 13, 2024.
 He was 91.